 Director of Research and Analysis, Yuanta Securities Vietnam Co., Ltd. Nguyen The Minh spoke with reporters of Hanoi Moi Newspaper after the United States announced reciprocal tax rates with many countries, including Vietnam.

-- The White House has posted President Donald Trump's Executive Order on adjusting reciprocal tax rates, according to which the United States decided to adjust reciprocal tax rates for 69 countries and territories.
+- The White House has published President Donald Trump's Executive Order on adjusting reciprocal tax rates, according to which the United States decided to adjust reciprocal tax rates for 69 countries and territories.
 According to Appendix I, the reciprocal tax rate for Vietnam is 20%.

-For example, compared to Thailand, the above tax rate is only slightly higher than 1% while comparing Vietnam's trade deficit with the United States, Vietnam's 20% rate is still much more advantageous than Thailand's.
+For example, compared to Thailand, the above tax rate is only slightly higher by 1% while comparing Vietnam's trade deficit with the United States, Vietnam's 20% rate is still much more advantageous than Thailand's.

-Before and after the tariffs, the impact of the tariffs has no effect on the trade imbalance between countries.
+Before and after the tariffs, the impact of the tariffs has not affected the trade imbalance between countries.
 We are also being treated fairly, the United States is not favoring any country.

 Previously, when US President Donald Trump mentioned a 20% reciprocal tax rate for Vietnam and 40% for transit goods, we were worried that if this 40% rate was not applied to other countries, we might lose our competitive advantage.
 However, now we don't need to worry about that.